pjsip/pjproject_docs/docs/source/specific-guides/perf_footprint/ice_memory.rst

 .. note::

-   Although this article is very old (last updated 2010), the result may still be useful to get a general idea about the heap size.
+   Although this article is very old (last updated in 2010), the result may still be useful to get a general idea about the heap size.

 .. contents:: Table of Contents